 To find out which key sequences do what, the Compose key – Wikipedia page is a decent start.
-I prefer the slightly friendlier Ubuntu references GtkComposeTable and Compose Key, or the almost unreadable but frighteningly comprehensive UTF-8 (Unicode) compose sequence reference.
+I prefer the slightly friendlier Ubuntu references GtkComposeTable and Compose Key, or the almost unreadable but frighteningly comprehensive UTF-8 (Unicode) compose sequence reference (which is essentially mirrored on your Raspberry Pi as the file /usr/share/X11/locale/en_US.UTF-8/Compose).
 Now go forth and work that Compose key like a boß.

 (If you’re on a Mac and feeling a bit left out, you can do something similar with the Option key.
 Here’s how: Extended Keyboard Accent Codes for the Macintosh.
 On Windows®?